njadid/asynch_py/docs/input_output.rst

   {dam flag} [.dam or .qvs filename]

-This section specifies whether dams will be used A dam flag of ``0`` means no dams are used.
-A flag of ``1`` indicates a dam file ( dam) will be used, and a flag value of ``2`` indicates a discharge vs storage file ( qvs) will be used.
+This section specifies whether dams will be used.
+A dam flag of ``0`` means no dams are used.
+A flag of ``1`` indicates a dam file (.dam) will be used, and a flag value of ``2`` indicates a discharge vs storage file (.qvs) will be used.
 Some models do not support dams.
 For these models, the dam flag must be set to ``0`` or an error occurs.

 State Forcing Feeds
 ~~~~~~~~~~~~~~~~~~~